AdaGold/react-tic-tac-toe/README.md

 ## Wave 3

-For wave 3, you will add the game logic to detect if a player has one or if there is a tie (all squares filled and with no winner).
+For wave 3, you will add the game logic to detect if a player has won or if there is a tie (all squares filled and with no winner).
 To do this you will complete the `checkForWinner` method and display the winner in the `header` section.
 The game should also cease responding to clicks on the board if the game has a winner.

 ## Wave 4